Aviation Records 1927-31; speed, a Robin's endurance, airmail. Lindbergh, Doolittle, the GeeBee. National Air Races 1931. Aviatrixes-female pilots.

 Lieutenant Herbert Fahy established a new solo endurance record in May of 1929.
 At Los Angeles, he made a non-refueled, solo flight of thirty-six hours and fifty-six minutes.

-In the midst of a summer of endurance records, on June 13-14, three Frenchmen flew from Old Orchard, Maine to a landing on the beach at Comillas, a fishing town near Santander, Spain.
+In the midst of a summer of flight endurance records, on June 13-14, three Frenchmen flew from Old Orchard, Maine to a landing on the beach at Comillas, a fishing town near Santander, Spain.
 This flight was the sixth straight Atlantic crossing if we begin the count with Lindbergh's historic solo flight in 1927.
 The French crew's destination had been Paris, but a stowaway from Portland, Maine, may have caused slightly increased gas consumption, forcing a premature landing.
 Their plane bore the name, Yellow Bird.
 This Yellow Bird took a route slightly to the south of east, making landfall in the Azores before turning northward toward Paris, and falling just short of that city by 500 statute miles.
 This flight is notable because by means of regular radio contacts with landmarks and ships along the way, the flight crew adjusted its course based on its fuel remaining, the weather ahead, and alternate airport options.
 With air-to-ground or air-to-sea communication, flight course could be adjusted along the route.
 Weather could be avoided.

 The series of flights over the Atlantic between the U.S. and Europe, along with the domestic U.S. endurance flights, demonstrated to the potential passenger that flight reliability had been attained.
 Not just engines, but other aircraft systems were advancing in performance.
 Over water flights for land-based aircraft demonstrated that short intervals between intermediate airports for possible emergency landings might not be a requirement for safe flight.